yangl-iml/SRS_data_leakage/README.md

-## Temporal Consistency and Data Leakage in Offline Evaluation of Sequential Recommender Systems
+## Flood Warning: Data Leakage in Offline Evaluation of Sequential Recommenders
 This anonymous repository provides the source code and supplementary results for our submission at RecSys2025.

 ### Supplementary Results